Gerasev1991/rsschool-cv/cv.md

 + JS (very little)
 *All this was studied through YouTube. knowledge is not much, but the desire to get it is huge*
 ## my first project
-__sv__
+**CV githab**
 ## Education
 **Belarusian Agrarian Technical University**
 ## English
-1. English proficiency level - school
+* English proficiency level - school
-2. In parallel with my studies I take English courses
+* In parallel with my studies I take English courses